simulkade/FVTool/README.md

 comming soon

 ## But Matlab is not a free software?
-You can use the code in [octave] (http://www.gnu.org/software/octave/).
+You can use the code in [octave](http://www.gnu.org/software/octave/).
+The new (object oriented) version of the code works in Octave 4.0 (with the new `classdef` function).
-It's not fully compatible because you cannot overload operators for octave builtin types.
-If you avoid using the overloaded operators, it works fine.
-I've written/am writing the code in [Julia] (http://julialang.org/).
-It goes well, but the visualization and sparse solvers of Julia are not mature yet.
+I've re-written the code in [Julia](http://julialang.org/).
+It works fine, but the visualization on Windows OS has still some issues.

-## Other codes
-I have a PVT tool (phase equilibrium calculations) in matlab, which is not ready to be shared yet.
-The code must be commented and revised.
-That's the reason that you get a warning when you run the FVToolStartUp script.

 ## Questions and bug reports
-You can ask your questions by creating a new issue here, or by writing a comment in [my blog] (http://fvtool.simulkade.com).
+You can ask your questions by creating a new issue here, or by writing a comment in [my blog] (http://fvt.simulkade.com).
 You can aslo ask your question in the [Matlab file exchange page] (http://www.mathworks.com/matlabcentral/fileexchange/46637-a-simple-finite-volume-solver-for-matlab) of this code.
 I truly appreciate your feedback and/or contribution.